DONATE NOW SECURELY WITH

 I missed the deadline for applying.
 Is there any hope for getting an award?

 Yes.
 Late applications may be considered, and depending on the circumstances and available funds, a grant (award) may be given.
-If you apply after the deadline, there is no guarantee that you will receive a grant (award).
+If you apply after the deadline, there is no guarantee that you will receive a grant (award) for that academic year.

 What will my grant (award) be if I commute from home to school?